BunnyEra-Globa/bunnyera-console/packages/bunnyera-console-apps/README.md

 # bunnyera-console-apps

 A collection of internal applications for the BunnyEra Console.
-Each app is a page module rendered inside the `bunnyera-console-ui` layout.
+Each app is a page module running inside the `bunnyera-console-ui` layout.

 ## 📦 Installation

 ```bash

 npm install bunnyera-console-apps
 # or
 yarn add bunnyera-console-apps
 # or
 pnpm add bunnyera-console-apps

 📋 Included Applications

 App	Component	Description
 Dashboard	DashboardApp	Console overview showing project count, error count, recent activity, and resource statistics
 Projects	ProjectsApp	Project center with list view, filters, and detail panel